yAOwzers/tp/docs/UserGuide.md

 >> :exclamation: : Thing(s) to note
 >> :bulb: : Tip(s)
 > :exclamation: Notes about the format:
-* Words/sections that look like this: `example`, are code.
+* Words/sections that look like this: `example`, are code snippets.
 * Words/phrases within `[square brackets]` are the expected user inputs. e.g. in `add /n[NOTEBOOK]`, `NOTEBOOK` is a parameter which can be used as `add /nCS2101`
 * Words within `(parentheses)` are optional user inputs.